Program overview

 • Spinney Creek Shellfish

-UNE provides a breadth of research opportunities not commonly offered to undergraduate students, and you’ll always work directly with a faculty member — never a graduate student.
-So whether you’re interested in managing the effect of nuisance species on farmed products, studying the safety of edible seaweed, or exploring the ecosystem services provided by ocean farming, there is a research project with your name on it.
+UNE provides a breadth of research opportunities not commonly offered to undergraduate students, and you’ll always work with a faculty member.
+From studying the safety of edible seaweed, to exploring the ecosystem services provided by ocean farming, there’s a research project with your name on it.

-In addition to lab classes and faculty lab positions, UNE provides pathways for students to obtain research experience through fellowships from partners and programs including Pratt & Whitney, Bristol Seafood, SEANET, and the Summer Undergraduate Research Experience.
+In addition to classes and faculty lab positions, UNE students have access to fellowship opportunities from partners such as Bristol Seafood and SEANET, as well as programs like UNE’s Summer Undergraduate Research Experience.

 Research Areas